timonschenzel/nodue/README.md

 1. git clone https://github.com/timonSchenzel/nodue.git
 2. cd nodue
 3. npm install
-4. Compile assets with Laravel Mix: npm run dev
+4. Compile assets with Laravel Mix: npm run dev (this will watch for changes) npm run webpack will compile assets a single time.

 ## Start working
 You have some options here, if you want to use option 3 or 4 install nodemon globally (`npm install -g nodemon`):
+(when also running `npm run dev`, run the following commands in another screen/tab)

 1. `npm run nodue` - This will boot Nodue (for production)
 2. `npm run nodue hot` - This will boot Nodue with hot reload feature